Cost of Living in Raleigh, NC 2022

 Luckily, there are plenty of apartments available to Raleigh residents.
 Here’s a look at the average rent prices in Raleigh by apartment size:

 When it comes to affordability, Raleigh isn’t necessarily leading the pack.
-Apartments in Raleigh are generally more expensive than those across the nation.
-For example, the median price for a two-bedroom apartment is $1,528, substantially more than the national median two-bedroom rent, which is $1,275.
+However, apartments in Raleigh are generally less expensive than those across the nation.
+For example, the median price for a two-bedroom apartment is $1,558, substantially less than the national median two-bedroom rent, which is $1,997.

 However, the city has not reached exorbitant rent prices yet, like those associated with New York and San Francisco.